-Reporting: Students need to check that the data is accurate.
+Reporting: Students need to check that their data is accurate.
 The school reports in the following ways:

 - Verbal reports to individual students - 5 weekly reviews of academic progress by teachers.
-Concerns are shared by the Year Dean with parents. - Parent/teacher evenings in Term 1 and 3 - Parents are welcome to contact subject teachers at any time during the year to talk about their child's progress. - Real Time Reporting Students can view the internal results and feedback online once they are registered as 'secondary learners' (www.nzqa.govt.nz)
+Concerns are shared by the Year Dean with parents. - Parent/Teacher evenings in Term 1 and 3 - Mid year and end of year academic reports - Parents are welcome to contact subject teachers at any time during the year to discuss their child's progress. - Real Time Reporting students and caregivers can view the internal results and feedback • through the LAC Portal.